Java Exercises: Sum of all the elements from all possible subsets of a set formed by first n natural numbers

 Java Basic: Exercise-193 with Solution

-Write a Java program that accept an integer and find the sum of all the elements from all possible subsets of a set formed by first n natural numbers.
+Write a Java program that accepts an integer and sums the elements from all possible subsets of a set formed by the first n natural numbers.

 Sample Solution: